dotnet/docs/docs/standard/datetime/how-to-use-dateonly-timeonly.md

 ### Arithmetic operators and comparing TimeOnly

-Two <xref:System.TimeOnly> instances can be compared with one another, and the <xref:System.TimeOnly.IsBetween%2A> method can be used to check if a time is between two other times.
+Two <xref:System.TimeOnly> instances can be compared with one another, and you can use the <xref:System.TimeOnly.IsBetween%2A> method to check if a time is between two other times.
 When an addition or subtraction operator is used on a `TimeOnly`, a <xref:System.TimeSpan> is returned, representing a duration of time.

 :::code language="csharp" source="./snippets/how-to-use-dateonly-timeonly/csharp/Program.cs" id="time_between":::
 :::code language="vb" source="./snippets/how-to-use-dateonly-timeonly/vb/Program.vb" id="time_between":::